agneya2001/cpbm-birt-reporting/README.md

 Extract birt.war

-The birt.war is misisng the common loggings and mysql-jdbc driver.
+The birt.war is missng the common loggings and mysql-jdbc driver.
 Download the two and  injected in the war file.

 The two jars are provided here for convenience.
 Copy birt.war in birt folder and then inject the two jars: